 Install IDLE Python IDE on Ubuntu

-Fortunately, IDLE is present in most of the major Linux distributions repositories, so the process will be simple.
+Fortunately, IDLE is present in most of the major Linux distributions repositories, so the process is simple.

-The first thing you have to do is to open a terminal and update the entire operating system.
+The first thing , open a terminal and update the entire operating system.
+This makes sure the system and package index is upto date.

 sudo apt update sudo apt upgrade